ricardo93borges/clockwork/README.md

 ## Clockwork

-A PWA to keep track of work hours.
+A PWA to keep track of work hours and provide reports.